 If you prefer to tow your car with 2 or 4 wheels up, or you already have a car that cannot be towed four-down, the best option is a tow dolly or trailer.

-One problem associated with tow dollies and trailers is the amount of storage space that they take up, both at home and at the campsite.
+One problem associated with tow dollies and trailers is the amount of storage space they take up at home and at the campsite.
 You will also have to use extra energy to get the towed vehicle on and off the conveyance.
 Other inconveniences include:

 - Some states, like Washington, require a separate license plate for your tow dolly.

 - Tow dollies are heavy.
 Most add anywhere from 500 to 1,500 extra pounds to the towed weight.
 This means your RV will now be towing at least 4,000 extra pounds which can slow you down and up your gas mileage.

 - Because of the added weight, you will need onboard brakes for your tow dolly.
 This will dramatically increase both the maintenance that needs to be done, as well as the cost of this service.